OfficeDev/office-js-docs-pr/docs/excel/custom-functions-localize.md

 ---
 # Localize custom functions

-Just like add-ins, custom functions can be localized.
-You'll provide locale information in the XML manifest file of your add-in and provide your own localized function names in the functions' JSON file.
+To make your custom functions work around the world, localize them into different languages.
+To localize custom functions, you'll need to provide locale information in the XML manifest file and provide localized function names in the functions' JSON file.

 ## Localize your add-in